freeradical13/freeradical13.github.io/index.md

 [Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.

 [Atherosclerosis][] is a type of arteriosclerosis where the blood vessel lumen accumulates fatty deposits called plaques.
-Ruptured plaques may cause a thrombus which leads to a the damage or death of cardiac muscle cells called a heart attack (or [myocardial infarction][]) or the damage or death of neurons called a stroke.
+Ruptured plaques may cause a thrombus which leads to the damage or death of cardiac muscle cells called a heart attack (or [myocardial infarction][]) or the damage or death of neurons called a stroke.

 #### Neurons